 - Here is a map of the cave

-The cave itself is very wide at the openings, I would say about 20-30 feet across.
-Make note of the ground though as you head in and start to lose light, it is very jagged and should not be taken lightly.
+The cave itself is extensive at the openings; I would say about 20-30 feet across.
+Make a note of the ground though as you head in and start to lose light, it is very jagged and should not be taken lightly.

 The first thing from the map you will run into is lucifer’s cul-de-sac.

 This area starts as a split in the cave and as soon as we got to this split we all wondered what way we should go.
-Turned out that we only needed to go to the right but we went left as well as we wanted to leave nothing unexplored and saw lucifer’s cul-de-sac.
-It’s just a big room with about 6 foot ceilings as you enter and 15 foot ceilings when you get in.
+It turned out that we only needed to go to the right, but we went left as well as we wanted to leave nothing unexplored and saw “lucifer’s cul-de-sac.”
+It’s just a big room with about 6-foot ceilings as you enter and 15-foot ceilings when you get in.

-From there you proceed forward and are already half way done with the cave.
-Just in case you are wondering where you are in the cave, there are many map placed inside that you can see as well.
+From there you proceed forward and are already halfway done with the cave.
+Just in case you are wondering where you are in the cave, there are many maps placed inside that you can see as well.

-I noticed a particularly low area and shined my headlamp to take a picture of how the ceiling looks.
+I noticed an unusually low area and shined my headlamp to take a picture of how the ceiling looks.

 We explored everything we could before finally seeing a small bit of light from the exit.